 Stanley Park and the walk to Anfield

-It is a well-known that the distance between Everton and Liverpool, is less than a kilometre as the crow flies but in between is Stanley Park.
+It is well-known that the distance between Everton and Liverpool is less than a kilometre.
 This means you can get from one stadium to the other in ten minutes.
 What you wouldn't say today (and they would rather forget this at Liverpool too) is that Everton once played their home games at Anfield before there was even any mention of Liverpool FC.
-Today there is of course nothing to be found that reminds of Everton, we recommend that you go and take a look.
+Today there is of course nothing to be found that reminds you of Everton, but we recommend you to see for yourself.

 Everton lock-up